 If you’re a seller who largely operates in English-speaking countries, you may or may not be familiar with the range of selling opportunities France has to offer.

-An great reason to expand into France is because its shoppers simply won’t come to you.
+A great reason to expand into France is because its shoppers simply won’t come to you.
 An eCommerce Foundation report found that 60 percent of French shoppers don’t shop on foreign websites due to a lack of trust.
-This means you won’t be able to fully capitalize on the French opportunity if you don’t have a local presence.
+This means you won’t be able to fully capitalize on the French marketplace opportunity if you don’t have a local presence.

 The French opportunity is sizeable.
 A key indication of the growing significance of French eCommerce has been demonstrated by Amazon’s recent activity in the country.